MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-rollout-migration.md

 ## Migrating users' personal work files to OneDrive

-As part of your OneDrive rollout,
+As part of your rollout, you may be migrating your users' personal work files to OneDrive.
+As part of this process, you may need to pre-provision users' OneDrive libraries.

 Normally, a user's OneDrive is created the first time they access OneDrive.
-If you will be migrating your users' files on their behalf before they begin using OneDrive, you may need to pre-provision OneDrive for each of them.
+If you will be migrating your users' files on their behalf before they begin using OneDrive, you'll need to pre-provision OneDrive for each of them.
 See [Pre-provision OneDrive for users in your organization](pre-provision-accounts.md) for details.

 ### Files in on-premises OneDrive or MySites libraries